Getting new registrants is one of the most important objectives for BtoB event organizers.

 The analysis of this data can be done with your web analytics tool when it comes to measuring traffic and conversions.
 An event intelligence platform such as inwink, allows you to identify the source and campaign behind each registration.

-In summary, the use of tracking links offers several advantages:
+In summary, the use of tracking links offers several advantages when promoting your event:

 - Compare the performance of content and communication channels: article vs. interview, LinkedIn vs. Twitter, infographic vs. teaser video, …